Post-classical history: Science

 The term post-classical science is often used in academic circles and in college courses to combine the study of medieval European science and medieval Islamic science due to their interactions with one another.
 However scientific knowledge also spread westward by trade and war from Eastern Eurasia, particularly from China by Arabs.
 The Islamic world also took medical knowledge from South Asia.

 In the Western world and in Islamic realms, much emphasis was placed on preserving the rationalist Greek tradition of figures such as Aristotle.
 In the context of science within Islam there are questions as to whether Islamic scientists simply preserved accomplishments from classical antiquity or built upon earlier Greek advances.
 Regardless, classical European science was brought back to the Christian kingdoms due to the experience of the Crusades.

 As a result of Persian trade in China, and the battle of the Talas River, Chinese innovations entered the Islamic intellectual world.
-These include advances in astronomy and in paper-making.
+These include advances in astronomy and in papermaking.
 Paper-making spread through the Islamic world as far west as Islamic Spain, before paper-making was acquired for Europe by the Reconquista.
 There is debate about transmission of gunpowder regarding whether the Mongols introduced Chinese gunpowder weapons to Europe or whether gunpowder weapons were independently invented in Europe.
 In the Mongol Empire, information from diverse cultures was brought together for large projects: for instance in 1303 the Mongol Yuan dynasty combined Chinese and Islamic cartography to make a map that likely included all of Eurasia including western Europe.
-This "Eurasia map" is now lost, but it influenced Chinese and Korean geographical knowdlege centuries later.
+This "Eurasia map" is now lost, but it influenced Chinese and Korean geographical knowledge centuries later.
 It is apparent that within Eurasia transfer of information between world cultures did occur, usually through translations of written documents.